 Whether you’re currently pursuing a degree in computer science, a veteran using the GI Bill to choose their next mission, an aspiring self-taught developer, or a coding boot camp student, mastering the craft of programming is a perpetual struggle.
-To assist in your learning – courtesy of the Coding Dojo instructors – here are seven tips on how to learn programming faster.
+To assist in your learning – courtesy of the Coding Dojo instructors – here are seven tips on how to code faster.

 With every new subject, the sooner you start playing with the code, the faster you will learn the given concepts.
 Even if you blaze through an entire chapter of reading and a topic like for loops seems straightforward – so a monkey could do it – you’ll still be scratching your head when tasked to implement the code for the first time.
 You’ll think, “wait, what was that one piece of syntax again?”
 As the saying goes, you need to “use it or lose it”, because despite the evolution of technology, this ole’ proverb holds true when learning to code.